StevenVdEeckt/online-cl-for-asr/README.md

-# Online Continual Learning for Automatic Speech Recognition
+# Rehearsal-Free Online Continual Learning for Automatic Speech Recognition
 Supplementary material to the paper "Rehearsal-Free Online Continual Learning for Automatic Speech Recognition", accepted at Interspeech 2023.

 To cite the paper, use: